Topics

 What happens when a violation is found at my store during an inspection?

-The inspector will document the violation, create a remediation plan and provide educational resources to help you comply.
-The inspector will then come back for an unannounced follow-up visit to see if you’ve complied with your plan.
+Then they will then come back, unannounced, to see if you’ve complied with your plan.
 If the documented violations have been corrected and there are no other violations, no action is taken.
 If there are, you may get a penalty according to the penalty structure.

 What happens if there is an illegal sale to a minor during a Multnomah County minimum sales age inspection?